Peer support programs

 • Consider the approach that’s right for your organization.

-• Internal peer supporters - Peer Supporters from within your organization provide the distinct benefit of knowing your organizational culture and having a similar work experience to those they will support.
-This means they are more likely to also help with productivity and workplace concerns.
+• Internal peer supporters provide the unique benefit of knowing your organizational culture.
+They might have a similar work experience to those they will support.
+This means they're more likely to also help with productivity and workplace concerns.

-• External peer supporters – Peer supporters may also be available from associations such as Canadian Mental Health or Mood Disorders.
+• External peer supporters may be available from associations like Canadian Mental Health or Mood Disorders.
 They may not be familiar with your workplace but can provide personal and emotional support for your employees.

 Sustaining Peer Supporters